Supercolony-net/Open-Grants-Program/applications/typechain-polkadot.md

 - What need(s) does your project meet?

-Our project speeds up front-end integration of Polkadot/Substrate/Kusama contracts.
-As well as brings type safety to developers code, when dealing with contracts.
+Our project speeds up the front-end integration of Polkadot/Substrate/Kusama contracts.
+As well as brings type safety to developers' code, when dealing with contracts.
+For smart contract developers, it simplifies integration test writing.

 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?